LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

-A user-defined Jacobian-vector function must be of type :c:type:`ARKLsJacTimesVecFn` and can be specified through a call to :c:func:`ARKStepSetJacTimes()` (see Section :numref:`Usage.ARKStep.UserSupplied` for specification details).
-As with the user-supplied preconditioner functions, the evaluation and processing of any Jacobian-related data needed by the user's Jacobian-times-vector function is done in the optional user-supplied function of type :c:type:`ARKLsJacTimesSetupFn` (see Section :numref:`Usage.ARKStep.UserSupplied` for specification details).
+A user-defined Jacobian-vector function must be of type :c:type:`ARKLsJacTimesVecFn` and can be specified through a call to :c:func:`ARKStepSetJacTimes()` (see :numref:`ARKODE.Usage.UserSupplied` for specification details).
+As with the user-supplied preconditioner functions, the evaluation and processing of any Jacobian-related data needed by the user's Jacobian-times-vector function is done in the optional user-supplied function of type :c:type:`ARKLsJacTimesSetupFn` (see :numref:`ARKODE.Usage.UserSupplied` for specification details).
 As with the preconditioner functions, a pointer to the user-defined data structure, *user_data*, specified through :c:func:`ARKStepSetUserData()` (or a ``NULL`` pointer otherwise) is